pytorch/audio/docs/source/tutorial.rst

 Transformations
 ---------------

-Torch audio supports a growing list of `transformations <https://pytorch.org/audio/transforms.html>`__.
+Torchaudio supports a growing list of
+`transformations <https://pytorch.org/audio/transforms.html>`__.

 -  **Scale**: Scale audio tensor from a 16-bit integer (represented as a